paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/P3 - Log Analysis Project/README.md

 To execute the program, run python3 newsdata.py from the command line.

-## Data used in the project
+# Data used in the project
 The database contains newspaper articles, as well as the web server log for the site.
 The log has a database row for each time a reader loaded a web page.
 Using that information, your code will answer questions about the site's user activity.

-My task was to write a programme that will run from the command line.
+My task was to write a program that will run from the command line.
 It won't take any input from the user.
 Instead, it will connect to that database, use SQL queries to analyze the log data, and print out the answers to some questions.

-## Questions for this assigment
+# Questions for this assignment

 To get familiar with the database I run few quick commands:
 - __\dt+__ — the database has three columns: articles, authors and log.
 The biggest in size is log (129MB).